Electric Eel Shock

-Electric Eel Shock (EES) are a three-piece garage rock band, formed in Tokyo in 1994.
-They first toured the United States in 1999.
+Electric Eel Shock (EES) is a three-man garage rock band, formed in Tokyo in 1994.
+Their first international tour was in the United States in 1999.

 History

 Background

-Akihito Morimoto, known as 'Aki' (guitar and vocals) and Kazuto Maekawa (bass) first met in high school in Osaka.
-Aki learned English from the lyrics of bands he liked.
-Before Electric Eel Shock, Morimoto and Maekawa first formed an 80s metal cover band in high school called Caducious.
+Akihito "Aki" Morimoto (guitar and vocals) and Kazuto Maekawa (bass) first met in high school in Osaka.
+Aki learned English by listening to the lyrics of his favorite bands.
+Before Electric Eel Shock, Aki and Maekawa first formed an 80s metal cover band in high school called Caducious.

-Morimoto and Maekawa moved to Tokyo and played as guitarist and bassist in a five-piece pop rock band.
-Morimoto later said that one of the main reasons for this band's demise was that they acted on everything that they were told, and as a result soon became directionless.
-This helped form the attitude of Electric Eel Shock – that musicians should listen to the views of others, but should learn from their own mistakes.

-After the demise of the pop rock band, Morimoto and Maekawa stayed in Tokyo.
-Morimoto followed his passion of fishing and became a competitive angler (he still writes for Japan's largest fishing magazine, Basser Magazine) and Maekawa joined The Apollos (a well-known Japanese funk band) as session bassist.
-Maekawa's low-slung bass and unkempt appearance was at odds with The Apollos' suited and polished image, and meant that his time in this role was short-lived.
-However, Maekawa left a lasting impression on their drummer, Tomoharu Ito (known as Gian, due to his similar appearance to a well-known Japanese comedian of that name).
-Gian, who had a day job making artificial teeth, was soon introduced to Morimoto, and the three started practicing together shortly afterwards.
+Aki and Maekawa remained in Tokyo.
+Aki followed his passion for fishing and became a competitive angler (he still writes for Japan's largest fishing magazine, Basser Magazine) and Maekawa joined The Apollos (a Japanese funk band) for a short time as session bassist.
+Maekawa introduced their drummer, Tomoharu Ito (known as Gian, due to his similar appearance to a well-known Japanese comedian of that name) to Aki.
+Gian, Maekawa, and Aki started practicing together shortly afterwards.

 Early years

-The first incarnation of Electric Eel Shock was different from their current attributes.
-The band's first public performances were as an 11-piece group with keyboards, female vocals and French horns.
-It was not until the logistics of getting all of its members together on the same day to practice became unworkable that the band stripped down to a three-piece.
+The band's first public performances was as an 11-piece group with keyboards, female vocals, and French horns.
+When logistics became unworkable the band stripped down to a three-piece.

-Gian took up playing with four drumsticks, and also gained a reputation for playing almost naked.
-Gian has been arrested once, in Hong Kong and fined HK$100, for playing this way.
+Gian began playing with four drumsticks and gained a reputation for performing almost naked.
+Gian was arrested in Hong Kong and fined HK$100, for playing this way.

-Electric Eel Shock decided against making demos and sending them to record companies.
-Instead, they quickly set up the Micro Music record label with their friends, and released their first full-length album, Maybe...
+Electric Eel Shock set up the Micro Music record label with their friends and released their first full-length album, Maybe...
 I Think We Can Beat Nirvana.
 They followed this with Live Punctured.

 In 1999, Electric Eel Shock recorded Slayers Bay Blues on an eight-track recorder, and made enough copies to begin their first concerts abroad.
 They had lined up a handful of dates in and around New York, including CBGB, with their friends Peelander-Z who had relocated there some time earlier.
-Due to the success of these few gigs, the handful of dates that were planned turned into an East Coast tour.
+Due to the success of these gigs, the initially planned handful of dates expanded into an East Coast tour.